spiffe/spire-tutorials/federation/README.md

 ## Get the Bootstrap Trust Bundle

 Let's say we want to get the broker's SPIRE Server trust bundle.
-On the node where the SPIRE Server is running we run:
+On the node where the broker's SPIRE Server is running we run:

 ```
 broker> spire-server bundle show -format spiffe > broker.example.bundle
 ```

-This saves the trust bundle in the `broker.og.bundle` file.
+This saves the trust bundle in the `broker.example.bundle` file.
 Then the broker must give a copy of this file to the stock market service folks, so they can store this trust bundle on their SPIRE Server and associate it with the `broker.example` trust domain.
 To achieve this, the stock market service folks must run the following on the node where they have SPIRE Server running:

 ```
 stock-market> spire-server bundle set -format spiffe -id spiffe://broker.example -path /some/path/broker.example.bundle